2004 United States presidential election in West Virginia: Predictions

 There were 12 news organizations who made state-by-state predictions of the election.
 Here are their last predictions before election day.

 Polling

 Early on, pre-election polling showed the election as a pure toss up.
-But after September 14, Bush pulled away and reached 50% or higher in the polls.
-The final 3 poll average showed Bush leading 50% to 44%.
+But after September 14, Bush pulled ahead and reached 50% or higher in the polls.
+The average of the final three polls showed Bush leading 50% to 44%.

 Fundraising

 Bush raised $527,380.
 Kerry raised $627,425.

 Advertising and visits

-Bush visited the state 8 times.
-Kerry visited the state 6 times.
-A total of between $100,000 to $550,000 was spent each week.
+Bush visited the state eight times; Kerry visited the state six times.
+A total of between $100,000 and $550,000 was spent each week.
 As the election went on, both tickets spent less and less here each week.

 Analysis

 More than any other state, West Virginia highlighted Kerry's trouble in Appalachian America.
 It swung heavily to the Democrats during the days of Franklin D. Roosevelt and remained reliably Democratic for most of the next 68 years.
-It often voted for Democrats (such as Jimmy Carter and Mike Dukakis) who went on to big national defeats.
+The state voted for Democrats (such as Jimmy Carter and Mike Dukakis) who went on to big national defeats.
 This was largely due to its blue-collar, heavily unionized workers, especially coal miners, who favored Democratic economic policy.

 Starting with George W. Bush, however, the state's voters became more receptive to Republicans.